Lords of Xibalba: The Mayan Gods of Death and the Underworld

 🩸 The Ball Court of Xibalba

-At the heart of the underworld stood the ball court, where life and death were decided through ritual sport.
-To the Maya, the ballgame symbolized the movement of the sun, moon, and stars.
+The heart of the Maya underworld, Xibalba, contained a ball court where life and death were decided through ritual sport.
+To the ancient Maya, this game wasn't merely a competition but a symbolic representation of celestial movements: the dance of the sun, moon, and stars.

 🌟 The Arrival of the Hero Twins